 Price reductions for dental procedures vary by discount plan.
-Depending on the plan and the particular service, you may save 20 percent to 60 percent from the retail cost.
+Depending on the plan and the particular service, you may save 20 percent to 60 percent from a dentist’s retail prices.
 Dental costs are normally paid at the time of service unless the patient has worked our a payment arrangement with the dentist.

 It should be noted that dental PPO plans, which is the most common form of dental coverage, often determine their out-of-pocket costs by charging an enrollees a percentage of the total cost of the service.
 For minor services like a filling, the percentage may be low such as 20 percent.
 For a major service such as a crown, the charge may be 50 percent of the service cost or higher.

 Aside from not being a form of insurance, discount programs have many differentiators from the majority of dental plans.
 For example, discount plans have: